Massi-X/freepbx-carddavmiddleware-ui/README.md

 None for now

 ## USAGE:
-1. Connext to your FreePBX server via SSH
+1. Connect to your FreePBX server via SSH
 2. cd into /var/www/html/
 3. Copy the folder 'phoneMiddleware' here
 4. Open the file config.ini and set your desired values